Alex Landi

-Alex Landi (born September 28, 1992) is an American actor and model of Korean-Italian descent, best known for his role as Dr. Nico Kim on ABC's Grey's Anatomy.
+Alex Landi (born September 28, 1992) is an American actor and model of Korean-Italian descent, best known for his role as Dr. Nico Kim on ABC's Grey's Anatomy and Station 19.

 Early life and education

 Landi was born in New York City.
 His mother, Nana Landi, is Korean and immigrated to the United States at age 15 with her family, settling in the Northern Valley, New Jersey.
 Landi described his ethnic background as "Half Korean, half Italian".
 He attended Northern Valley Regional High School at Demarest in New Jersey.

 Career

 On September 6, 2018, it was announced that Landi was cast on Grey's Anatomy, Season 15, as Dr. Nico Kim, the series' first gay male surgeon, and first male surgeon of Asian descent.
 The multiple historic firsts of his casting landed him his first feature spread in Women's Wear Daily (WWD.com) in September 2018, followed by a feature cover in the February 2019 issue of Attitude magazine, and an article in the February/March 2019 issue of Da Man, an Indonesian men's fashion and lifestyle magazine.
+He reprised the role in the spin-off series Station 19.

 In 2019, Landi had a recurring role in the second season of Netflix's Insatiable.
 In 2021, he began portraying Bret Nam on The CW's Walker.
+That year, a star was named after Landi in the International Star Registry.

 He appeared in the music video for Doja Cat's 2021 single "Kiss Me More" featuring SZA.

+He recently played a role in the K-drama Mr. Plankton as John Na.